11 Types of Men Drawn to Internet Dating

 5. Already Taken

 He wants to know what else is out there, but won’t necessarily act on it.
 Or maybe he will.
 Either way, he is not planning to leave his current relationship, but feels like he is missing out on something.
 Or perhaps something pivotal is missing in his relationship, and he wants to be reminded or reassured there is life beyond his current confines.
-Regardless, this is not a category of men that can offer another woman a serious, consistent relationship.
+Regardless, this is not a man who can offer a serious, consistent relationship.
 Internet dating is an outlet for him and he is not planning to leave his partner anytime soon, if ever.